-Start your career as an Engineering Officer in the Merchant Navy.
+Start your career as an Engineer Officer in international shipping.

 A marine Engineering Officer is responsible for the safety, performance and maintenance of the engine room and ship’s technical systems.